ctbritt/gpt4-dnd5e/README.md

 # What this is
-A simple incorporation of ChatGPT into foundry to assist in lookiup rules, stats, etc.
+A simple incorporation of ChatGPT into foundry to assist in lookup rules, stats, etc.

 # How to use it
 Simply preface your question with a `?` and ask.
 It will attempt to spit out D&D rules and information.